-- The presenting author must be adjacent to his or her poster during an assigned portion of the session.
-Authors of even-numbered posters must be by their poster from 7:00 p.m. to 8:00 p.m.
-Authors of odd-numbered posters must be by their poster from 8:00 p.m. to 9:00 p.m.
-All presenters will have ample time to view other posters presented during the same session.
+- Poster presenters must attend the entire session, and posters must be displayed from 7:00 p.m. to 9:00 p.m.
+Authors of odd-numbered posters must be by their poster from 7:00 p.m. to 8:00 p.m.
+Authors of even-numbered posters must be by their poster from 8:00 p.m. to 9:00 p.m.
+Authors may use the other hour to view the rest of the poster presentations.

-Submissions are no longer being accepted for the CPDD International Committee Travel Award.
-Submitted applications are now in review.
-Any questions about your application for the CPDD International Committee Travel Award should be directed to:
+Submissions are no longer being accepted for the CPDD International Committee travel award.
+All selection decisions have been issued.
+Any questions about delection decisions for the CPDD International Committee travel award should be directed to:

 Clyde B. McCoy, Ph.D.